NiuTrans/NiuTrans.NMT/README.md

 ## A Model Zoo

-We provided several pretrained models to test the system.
+We provide several pre-trained models to test the system.
 All models and runnable systems are packaged into docker files so that one can easily reproduce our result.

 Refer to [this page](./sample/translate) for more details.